TITLE 15 GAMBLING AND LIQUOR CONTROL

 courtesy and respect for the commission, the presiding officer and all other

 parties and participants.
-Attorneys
+Attorneys appearing

-(b) An individual who violates this
+(b) Any individual who violates this

 section may be excluded from a hearing by the presiding officer for a period

-and on conditions that are just, or may be subject to other just, reasonable and lawful disciplinary action prescribed by the
+and on conditions that are just, or may be subject to other just, reasonable

 (12) Evidence.